asheroto/winget-install/.github/README.md

 ## Troubleshooting

-- If you run into an issue, please ensure your system is compatible & fully updated
+- If you run into an issue, please ensure your system is compatible & fully updated.
 - Open an issue if you run into a persistant problem.

 ## Contributing